thihakyaw/gor-gai/README.md

-# Getting Started with Thai Alphabets
+# Getting Started with Gor-gai

 Memorize Thai Alphabets with Myanmar pronounciation that generate randomly.